laravel-liberu/documentation/docs/backend/tables.md

 In order to achieve this, Laravel queues, jobs and mails are used, so it is mandatory to:
 - have the Laravel queueing functionality properly setup and working
-- make sure the queues specified in the `enso.datatable.queues.exports` config also exist in your Laravel `queue` config
+- make sure the queues specified in the `liberu.datatable.queues.exports` config also exist in your Laravel `queue` config
 - ensure you're using values fitting your project and hardware for:
-    * `enso.datatable.export.timeout` - this is the job timeout, so you should have an interval longer than your longest job
+    * `liberu.datatable.export.timeout` - this is the job timeout, so you should have an interval longer than your longest job
     * `queues.connections.yourConnection.retry_after` - this is the interval used by Laravel to mark a job as failed, if it's not completed by then.
 This interval should also be longer